-So often I get emails from people complaining of a dull ache in the right side of the abdomen.
-They want to know if this could be due to their alcohol use!
+So often, I get emails from people complaining of a dull ache in their flank.
+They want to know if this right side abdominal pain could be due to their alcohol use!

 Some people claim that alcohol, when consumed in small amounts or socially, can have health advantages and is not hazardous to the body.
 They are wrong, but that’s a subject for another article.

 Substantial consumption of alcohol can trigger swelling of the liver organ (liver disease), which can reveal itself to you via a dull ache in the right upper section of the abdomen.
-Other signs and symptoms to keep an eye out for would be yellowing of the skin or eyeballs, discoloration of your urine, or a pale shade to stools.
-Likewise, heavy alcohol use can intensify gallbladder stones, that can also present discomfort in this sensitive area of the body.
+Other signs and symptoms to keep an eye out for would be yellowing of the skin or eyeballs, discoloration of your urine, or a pale shade of stool.
+Likewise, heavy alcohol use can intensify gallbladder stones, which can also present discomfort in this sensitive area of the body.

-Other signs could be queasiness and dysentery or oily feces that are difficult to flush.
+Other signs could be nausea, dysentery, or oily feces that are difficult to flush.

-Alcohol usage may be connected with pancreatitis, which can present with serious or persistent stomach discomfort, positioned at the center of the tummy, in some cases heading around to the back as well.
+Alcohol usage may be connected with pancreatitis, which can present with severe or persistent stomach discomfort positioned at the center of the tummy, in some cases heading around to the back as well.
 Lastly, drinking can cause an irritation of the gut lining, which can trigger discomfort and heartburn (pyrosis) indicators.